 A Brief History of the American Southwest for Kids

-The Children’s Hour is producing a six part radio, podcast and curriculum series on the history of the American Southwest for children, in partnership with the Native American Community Academy (NACA), NACA Inspired Schools Network, the New Mexico Center for Anthropological Research, and others.
+The Children’s Hour has produced a six part podcast and curriculum series on the history of the American Southwest, in partnership with the Center for New Mexico Archaeology, the Native American Community Academy (NACA), NACA Inspired Schools Network, and numerous others.